alvitoraidhy/pluggers/README.md

 #### `instance.requirePlugin(pluginName: string, metadata?: object)`

 Adds `pluginName`, with an optional `metadata` object, as a requirement when a loader tries to load `instance`.
 A loader will check if a plugin with the name `pluginName` (and with the metadata that 100% matches `metadata`, if provided) is loaded and initialized first before trying to initialize the instance.
+The property `'version'` of `metadata` and its nested objects supports [semantic versioning syntax](https://docs.npmjs.com/about-semantic-versioning).

 ##### Returns